-A Notice of Proposed Rule Making will be published in the State Register on November 29, 2017.
+A Notice of Proposed Rule Making was published in the State Register on November 29, 2017.
 Supporting materials for the proposed amendment are available upon request from the Secretary to the Board of Regents.
+Following the 60-day public comment period required under the State Administrative Procedure Act, the Department received one comment on the proposed amendment.
+Attachment B includes a copy of the Assessment of Public Comment.